jdougan/banzhaf-byte/README.md

 CSV(csv)~~.
 Options are specified with command line switches and not conversationally.
 No printing, people don't print much anymore and that is what lpr(1) is for.
-I'm also using the D double precision floats, as opposed to the tiny non-standard Apple floats.
+I'm also using the D double precision (IEEE 754) floats, as opposed to the tiny non-standard Apple floats.

 Options